Ayomide4/current-portfolio/src/assets/posts/Why Reflection is Important.md

 For example, I want to become a Software Engineer.
 There’s so much involved in reaching that goal: interview preparation, building projects, marketing myself, and developing the ability to learn quickly.
-It’s easy to feel crushed by the weight of it all, especially for someone without a degree.
+It’s easy to feel crushed by the weight of it all.
 So what’s my approach?
 I identify a few attainable goals and focus deeply on one feature at a time during my work sessions.
 I also build my knowledge portfolio by reading and connecting ideas in Obsidian.